CBF-RL: Safety Filtering Reinforcement Learning in Training with Control Barrier Functions: CBF-RL for Safe Humanoid Locomotion

 \section{CBF-RL for Safe Humanoid Locomotion}

 In the following section, we present two different use cases of CBF-RL in humanoid locomotion to show the generality and performance of our method.
 Each uses a different set of user-specified reduced-order coordinates and a valid CBF for the resulting reduced-order dynamics.
 The nominal rewards and observations (history length 5) follow \cite{zakka2025mujoco}.
 Note that for blind stair climbing, we employ the asymmetric actor-critic method \cite{pinto2017asymmetric} and provide a height scan of size 1m $\times$ 1.5m with a resolution of 0.1m to the critic observation with a history length of 1.
-We use a MLP policy with 3 hidden layers of $[512, 256, 128]$ neurons running at $50$Hz, outputting the joint position setpoints of the 12-DoF lower body for the Unitree G1.
-We train in IsaacLab with 4096 environments of $\Delta t = 0.005s$ up to 20,000 steps and perform zero-shot hardware transfer experiments to verify our approach.
+We use an MLP policy with 3 hidden layers of $[512, 256, 128]$ neurons running at $50$Hz, outputting the joint position setpoints of the 12-DoF lower body for the Unitree G1.
+We train in IsaacLab with 4096 environments with $\Delta t = 0.005$s.
+Each episode lasts for a maximum of 20,000 steps on the NVIDIA RTX 4090 GPU and perform zero-shot hardware transfer experiments to verify our approach.